Debra Morgan: Dexter: New Blood

 Jennifer Carpenter reprised her role as Debra Morgan in Dexter: New Blood.

-In the revival series, Dexter: New Blood, Debra, while still dead, has replaced Harry in Dexter's mind as his "Dark Passenger".
+In the revival series, Dexter: New Blood, Debra has replaced Harry in Dexter's mind as his "Dark Passenger".
 Unlike Harry, however, Debra gives Dexter - who has abstained from murder for nearly a decade - advice on how not to kill.
 When Dexter "falls off the wagon" by impulsively murdering Matt Caldwell (Steve M. Robertson), a stockbroker from a wealthy family who once got away with killing five people, she chastises him, but nevertheless advises him on the best way to destroy the evidence and lead his girlfriend, local police chief Angela Bishop (Julia Jones), to believe that Caldwell is still alive.

 When a teenage Harrison (Jack Alcott) tracks him down, Debra pleads with Dexter to stay out of the boy's life, insisting that everyone who gets close to Dexter ends up dead.
 Dexter ultimately ignores her, however, and once again becomes a father to the boy.
 Debra helps Dexter realize that Harrison has a "Dark Passenger" of his own, and pleads with her brother not to teach Harrison to kill the same way Harry did.
 Eventually, however, Dexter decides to teach Harrison the "Code of Harry", and the two of them kill Caldwell's father Kurt (Clancy Brown), a serial killer who has been preying on teenage girls for 25 years.

 In the series finale, "Sins of the Father", Debra berates Dexter for getting caught after Angela arrests him for Caldwell's murder, and ridicules the idea that he and Harrison could be "father and son" serial killers.
-Later, after Harrison shoots and critically wounds Dexter, Debra holds her brother's hand as he seemingly dies.
+Later, after Harrison shoots and critically wounds Dexter, Debra holds her brother's hand.